 Emma founded United Amayi in 2014 while volunteering as a primary school teacher in Malawi at the age of 18.
-She is currently at the University of Northampton studying BA International Development.
+As well as focusing on her charitable work, she also recently graduated with a first class BA in International Development from the University of Northampton.

-Claudia is an on-the-ground coordinator in Malawi, in charge of managing and reporting the charity's activities.
-She was born in Malawi and graduated from college with a degree in accounting.
+Claudia is an on-the-ground coordinator in Malawi, in charge of managing and reporting the charity's activities in Mangochi and Lilongwe.
+She was born in Malawi and graduated from college with a diploma in accounting.